Scan at the box office and concession stand to:

 In video games, Sonic's biggest enemy is one Dr. Robotnik, a mad scientist and inventor with delusions of grandeur.
 His grand plans to take over the world have been the narrative kickoff for many Sonic games.
 In the SONIC movie, Robotnik is played by the professionally manic Jim Carrey.
 The actor seems like a perfect choice, and his over the top energy is a highlight of all the SONIC movie footage seen so far.

 With Carrey playing the villain and an ultra-fast moving furry animal hero like Sonic, it's probably smart to keep the story simple.
 In SONIC THE HEDGEHOG, small-town cop Tom Wachowski (James Marsden, above) encounters Sonic — and to the movie's credit, he seems as confused as we would be.
-The two of them end up battling Robotnik, and the stage is set for some explosive video game shenanigans that seem like a clever way of creating a narrative framework that allows Sonic to act like Sonic.
+The two of them end up battling Robotnik, who wants to use Sonic as a power source capable of enabling Robotnik's plans for world domination.
+And so the stage is set for some explosive video game shenanigans.
+It's all a clever way of creating a narrative framework that allows the big-screen Sonic to act exactly like the Sonic we know from video games.

 All images courtesy of Paramount Pictures.